Using the WebSockets Server

 WebSockets Server main page

-To access the server from any device in the same network you need to know the broadcast IP address of the computer running Ardour.
-Here is how to do that on supported operating systems.
+To access the server from any device in the same network you need to know the broadcast IP address or the hostname of the computer running Ardour.
+To do that, open Window > Log right after enabling the control surface and look at the message that says something like this:

 Using the WebSockets Server control surface